Yamamoto0773/miditone-server/README.md

 $ rake db:create ridgepole:apply
 ```

+## Create Token

 ## Launch
-move to app directory, and then type
+Type commands in application root directory
 ```sh
 $ up
 ```
 Lanch complete when displayed 'Use Ctrl-C to stop' in your terminal

 ## Terminate
-type `ctrl-c` in your terminal where running application
+Type `ctrl-c` in your terminal where running application

 or, in another terminal